Alcoholic Nose: Causes, Symptoms, and How to Treat It

 Medical Treatments

-1. Topical treatments – Prescription creams like azelaic acid help reduce redness and swelling.
+• Topical treatments: Prescription creams such as azelaic acid help reduce facial redness and irritation

 Lifestyle Changes to Reduce Symptoms